FERMATRICA/fermatrica.github.io/content/features/model/index.md

 The internal contour consists of a linear model (either simple or panel), the solution of which does not pose technical challenges.
 In this regard, FERMATRICA relies on the well-known package [statsmodels](https://statsmodels.org), using OLS for time series and LME for panel models.

-Finding parameters for the external contour is a significantly more complex task.
+Finding parameters for the outer contour is a significantly more complex task.
 In the simplest case, the data scientist can manually specify them in the model settings based on their own expert knowledge.
 Since the model settings are stored in a human-readable XLSX config, this can be done using any software that supports editing simple XLSX files, including IDEs with XLSX editing plugins.

 A more advanced approach is numerical optimization algorithms.
-Numerical optimization allows the determination of external contour parameters when expert knowledge is limited or absent, and also enables the testing and/or validation of expert representations of specific transformations.
+Numerical optimization allows the determination of outer contour parameters when expert knowledge is limited or absent, and also enables the testing and/or validation of expert representations of specific transformations.

 ### 3.1.
 Optimization algorithms